 - Bible studies and men’s groups

-We also offer comprehensive aftercare treatment, including sober living, so you can continue receiving the tools you need for long-term sobriety.
+We also offer comprehensive aftercare treatment so you can continue receiving the tools you need for long-term sobriety.
 Throughout the process, you will receive caring, personalized support from our professional, understanding team.
 This support goes beyond what you need to break the cycle and extends into your ordinary, post-rehab life.

 Our team will help you develop strategies for avoiding triggers, managing cravings, and focusing on your educational, career, and relationship goals so you can focus on your future.
 Most of our clients who ultimately succeed in achieving long-term sobriety participate in about two years of aftercare.